 “Truly, truly, I say to you, he/whoever believes in Me, the works that I do, he will do also; and greater works than these he will do; because I go to the Father.”
 (John 14:12).

 Greater works than His!?
 How can this be!?
-He performed miracles.

->He raised the dead: Jairus’s daughter; Lazarus; the widows’ son.
+>He raised the dead.
+Jairus’s daughter.
+Lazarus.
+The widows’ son.

 >He healed lepers and ten all at one time!

->He made blind people see.
+>He made the blind see.

 >He told the sea to stop causing a fuss.

->He made water foment in a second.
+>He made water ferment in seconds.

 >He made a withered hand unwithered.

->He put money in a fish’s’ mouth.
+>He put money in a fish’s mouth.